Press

 |

-Fashion Network has written an article based on IADS' press release reporting the results of its CSR meeting.
-The article titled "Department stores facing growing CSR challenges" reveals key findings and trends that are highlighted following a meeting gathering the CSR directors of the member stores.
+Fashion Network has written an article based on IADS' press release reporting the results of its Cosmetics, Beauty and Wellness meeting.
+The article details key findings, trends and interesting brands in the cosmetics, beauty and wellness category, spotted by IADS partner, NellyRodi.

 Category